KristinChoudhry/TechWriting/syntax-reference.md

 # Syntax Reference Guide

-Creates a new product with specified configuration parameters.
+This guide explains how to create a new product with specified configuration parameters.
 Use this when adding catalog items and setting rating methods and attributes.

 ## Syntax